nullabe/students-grades-api/README.md

 You can easily see what are commands and what are queries.

-A drawback of an hexagonal architecture, is that you must think differently from a classic CRUD application, this obviously leads to more reflexion about naming and code responsability and more code to write.
+A drawback of a hexagonal architecture, is that you must think differently from a classic CRUD application, this obviously leads to more reflexion about naming and code responsibility and more code to write.

-Hexagonal architectures are also named "screaming architecure", because by looking at project directories and class names, it's possible to see what's the application is doing and what it's using to work.
+Hexagonal architectures are also named "screaming architecture", because by looking at project directories and class names, it's possible to see what's the application is doing and what it's using to work.

 ### Why not using API-Platform

 I use API-Platform daily, and I must admit, it's a very cool tool to scaffold very quickly an API from Doctrine entities.
-You only have to write configuration files and the job is done.
+You only have to write configuration files, and the job is done.

-Contrariwise, it can be tricky to use when you have to implements custom endpoints only designed to answer to custom client use cases, and commonly leads to a lot of class override and big managers.
+Contrariwise, it can be tricky to use when you have to implement custom endpoints only designed to answer to custom client use cases, and commonly leads to a lot of class override and big managers.
-In my opinion, it mustn't be used systematically on all PHP API projects, its usefullness must be debated before development start (as a lot of things you will say).
+In my opinion, it mustn't be used systematically on all PHP API projects, its usefulness must be debated before development start (as a lot of things you will say).

-Moreover, only with symfony, you can build an HTTP API really fast with the http-foundation component and the wonderfull serializer component.
+Moreover, only with symfony, you can build an HTTP API really fast with the http-foundation component and the wonderful serializer component.
 All the tools are already here.

 ### PHP 8

 PHP 8 is a very big step up for the language.
-Attributes, match pattern (good bye ugly but needed switch cases), class property promotion and more... this add a lot of new tools to build cool stuff with a more and more cohesive and stable code (if you are using strict types from PHP7.4 :D).
+Attributes, match pattern (goodbye ugly but needed switch cases), class property promotion and more... this adds a lot of new tools to build cool stuff with a more and more cohesive and stable code (if you are using strict types from PHP7.4 :D).

 ### Going further with Command Bus pattern

 So after that, what's the next steps for this project ?

-This architecture enable the use of the Command Bus pattern.
-The command bus is a chain of middlewares that ultimatly leads to a command/query(/event) dispatcher.
+This architecture enables the use of the Command Bus pattern.
+The command bus is a chain of middlewares that ultimately leads to a command/query(/event) dispatcher.
-The middlewares can be push on the bus with any order, they must implements the same interface and every one of them must call the next one.
-The last middleware is called a `CommandDispatcher`, it simply dispatch the command/query to the associated handler.
+The middlewares can be pushed on the bus with any order, they must implement the same interface and every one of them must call the next one.
+The last middleware is called a `CommandDispatcher`, it simply dispatches the command/query to the associated handler.

-This can be very usefull to implements transversal code like logs (with monolog), cache (symfony or external like redis/memcached/...) or authentication.
+This can be very useful to implement transversal code like logs (with Monolog), cache (symfony or external like redis/memcached/...) or authentication.

-Some middleware exemples :
+Some middleware examples :
-* **Cache middleware**: Check if the query handler result value is in cache (and not expired of course), if yes, it stop the chain and directly return the cache value.
+* **Cache middleware**: Check if the query handler result value is in the cache (and not expired of course), if yes, it stops the chain and directly returns the cache value.
-* **Logger middleware** : Log what happen in the handler and when.
+* **Logger middleware** : Log what happens in the handler and when.
-* **Request headers verifications Middleware** : Check if request have the required headers (content-type)
+* **Request headers verifications Middleware** : Check if request has the required headers (content-type)
 * **Authentication Middleware** : Can check on an authentication provider if bearer token is valid and authorized to access the resource.

 ## Resources links

-* Arnaud Lemaire talk about DDD/CQRS at PHPTour 2018 : https://www.youtube.com/watch?v=qBLtZN3p3FU
+* Arnaud Lemaire's talk about DDD/CQRS at PHPTour 2018 : https://www.youtube.com/watch?v=qBLtZN3p3FU
-* Jean-Marie Lamodière talk about Meetic legacy migration to DDD architecture at ForumPHP 2019 : https://www.youtube.com/watch?v=tdE5wE5MvsI
+* Jean-Marie Lamodière's talk about Meetic legacy migration to DDD architecture at ForumPHP 2019 : https://www.youtube.com/watch?v=tdE5wE5MvsI
-* An interesting take on why we must abuse of Command pattern but not implements CQRS everytime : https://dev.to/ludofleury/domain-driven-design-with-php-and-symfony-1bl6
+* An interesting take on why we must use a lot of Command pattern but not implements CQRS everytime : https://dev.to/ludofleury/domain-driven-design-with-php-and-symfony-1bl6

 ----